isaacbernat/presentations/optimise/notes.md

             for y in range(x + 1, max_iter + 1, 2):
                 ...

-# TODO Can we even measure this? :)
 - v9 Expensive vs cheap ops.
-A few SQRTs can save many squares here.
-Modest speedup. before) for y in range(x + 1, max_iter + 1, 2):
+A few SQRTs can save many squares here. before) for y in range(x + 1, max_iter + 1, 2):
             ...